shrutijain90/shrutijain90/README.md

 I am a PhD Candidate at the School of Geography and the Environment, University of Oxford.
-I am interested to use remote sensing and machine learning methods to tackle food security challenges amidst a changing climate.
+I use remote sensing and machine learning methods to tackle food security challenges amidst a changing climate.